rubenbe/opensoho/README.md

 * [Containerized Deployments (Docker, Podman, Kubernetes)](doc/containers.md)

 OpenSOHO is built to manage a small number OpenWRT based network devices.
 Hence the name SOHO from Small Office Home Office (SOHO) Networks.
-Only OpenWRT 24.10.x is tested.
+Only OpenWRT 24.10.x DSA is tested.

-* From 2 to 20 devices
+* From 2 to 20 devices (there is no hard limit)
 * No multitenancy
 * Compatible with openwisp-config and openwisp-monitoring.
 * Simple to deploy

-It is inspired by OpenWisp, but aims for networks which are too small to be maintained with OpenWISP.
+It is inspired by OpenWISP, but aims for networks which are too small to be maintained with OpenWISP.
 As OpenWisp mentioned:
 > However, OpenWISP may not be the best fit for very small networks (fewer than 20 devices), organizations lacking IT expertise, or enterprises seeking open-source alternatives solely for cost-saving purposes.